Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Experiments and Results

 The simulated drone is a quadcopter.
 To ease training, the drone is placed into yaw mode, where it can only move forward (x-velocity, $v_x$) and change its heading (yaw rate, $\omega$).
 The drone is reset back to its starting position if it collides, goes out of bounds or reaches the goal.

-The LiDAR sensor is excellent at quickly and precisely building a 3D representation of the environment.
+The LiDAR sensor is excellent at quickly and precisely building a 3D environment representation.
 This accurate data allows for navigation in crowded environments.
 The data generated from LiDAR scans consist of a list of 3-D coordinates of the surrounding scene where the sensor is the origin point.

 To use this data as the input into the DDPG-APF actor-network, the 3-D point cloud must be converted into a 2-D depth image to work with the convolutional layers inherited by our choice of network.
-The 3-D point cloud is projected to a 2-D surface, with the pixel values calculated by distance in the 3-D space, as shown in Fig. 13.
-To fill pixels where no return is made, interpolation is used.
+Each point from the point cloud has a distance from the drone calculated, and then each value is normalised with values at 0m being 0 and values at 100m being 1; 100 m was chosen as the upper value as this was above any distance that could be measured in the simulation.
+These points are then projected from the 3-D point cloud to a 2-D image using the z and y components of the point cloud.
+Once a point is placed on the image, the pixel value is assigned as the normalised distance previously calculated.
+For any gaps in the created depth image, interpolation is used.

+{ The Neural Network has two outputs, one that controls the x-velocity and one that controls the yaw-rate.
+These two outputs are limited to between -1.5 and 1.5.
+These values are then handed over to a separate piece of code that broadcasts the commands to the AirSim simulation.
+For the x-velocity, the output from the model is directly translated into a velocity; for the yaw rate the value is multiplied by 30 to achieve a yaw rate that ranges from -45\degree/s to 45\degree/s. }